awong-dev/may-music-box/README.md

   * Arduino sketch for the MCU that handles the input buttons and playback.
   * vdsp4 assembly code for handling mono downmix, and LED pulsing in of the VS1053b chip
   * Eagle files for the contol PCB.

+## Quirks
+  * There is a fork of the Adafruit vs1053b library.
+The mainline library has (multiple) synchronization bugs that lead to corrupted state.
+This fork fixes the major ones.
+Remove once upstream merges the fixes.